2019 - 2020

 The Foresman Lounge

 Located in the central hub of the department, it provides the Denison community with a space for a wide range of activities such as receptions, classes, and informal gatherings.
 This area has a kitchenette with a table and chairs for sharing lunch or a coffee with our faculty.
 It is also equipped with a wide range of technological devices with which to enrich students’ learning experiences.
-This room has a 52-inch flat screen TV connected to cable.
-The TV is also connected to a zone-free DVD player and a document camera.
-The lounge has a ceiling-mounted data projector, which connects to a networked Mac computer, the DVD player and document camera.
+This room has a 52-inch flat screen TV connected to a zone-free Blu-ray player and a document camera.
+The lounge has a ceiling-mounted laser projector, which connects to a networked Mac computer, the Blu-ray player and document camera.